-Northampton election officials react to voter turn out
+Northampton election officials react to voter turnout

 0

-While Pennsylvania polling places are labeled as open from 7 a.m. to 8 p.m., Northampton County Executive Lamont G. McClure said all voters who join the line at their respective polling places have the right to vote, even if the wait time extends past the 8 p.m. cutoff.
+While Pennsylvania polling places are labeled as open from 7 a.m. to 8 p.m., Northampton County Executive Lamont G. McClure said all voters who join the line at their respective polling places have the right to vote, even if the wait time extends beyond the 8 p.m. cutoff.

 McClure said the Banana Factory has been one of the county’s busiest polling places.
 As of 8:16 p.m., many voters enter their sixth hour in line at this location.